 The popular Spider-Man villain was created in 1971 by writer Roy Thomas and artist Gil Kane for The Amazing Spider-Man #101.
 Michael was a scientist who tried to cure himself of a blood disease, with tragic results.
 He became afflicted with vampiric traits, such as fangs, a thirst for blood, superhuman strength, speed, and even flight.

-Leto’s version of the character will be seen on the big screen on July 31, 2020.
+Jared Leto’s version of Morbius, The Living Vampire will be seen on the big screen on July 31, 2020.
 For now, enjoy the clip below.